VIC.GOV.AU | Policy and Advisory Library

 These resources are supported by the following professional learning for staff to develop IEPs:

-These resources provide you with greater capacity to:
+These resources can provide schools with greater capacity to:

 • develop meaningful IEPs by applying a personalised learning and support framework